Jokuchh/Jokuchh/README.md

-👋 Hi, I’m @Jokuchh, student of different universities with kind of rich baggage of knowledge 👀 I’m interested in different fields of IT such as : Automatisation, AI and Neural Networks, Crypto and blockchain technology.
+👋 Hi, I’m @Jokuchh, student of different universities with kind of rich baggage of knowledge.
+👀 I’m interested in different fields of IT such as : Automatisation, AI and Neural Networks, Crypto and blockchain technology.
 Still fine with Networks and Cybersecurity.
 Adore team building and communication with people.
-🌱 I’m currently learning how to deal with AI and RoboTech 📫 How to reach me -first of all linkedin is connected as well as Twitter, but basically i prefer Instagram so you can reach me by @_diman.s
+🌱 I’m currently learning how to deal with AI and RoboTech.
+📫 How to reach me - first of all linkedin is connected as well as Twitter, but basically i prefer Instagram so you can reach me by @_diman.s.
+Projects :
 - 1️⃣**Robotech project** – developed 2 robots able to perform basic functions; programmed step-by-step motor enabling automation of a robotic arm; created a concept of a robot + robotic arms.
 - 2️⃣**WebDev projects** – developed web-sites, internet shops and e-platforms.
 - 3️⃣**AppDev projects** – created a music player with key basic functionality.